Materialism and Science

 Materialism's problems are not just conceptual.

-Crick (1994) regarded the statement quoted above as an 'astonishing hypothesis', which as such requires empirical corroboration.
-The latter, however, has remained elusive.
+Crick (1994) regarded the statement previously quoted as an 'astonishing hypothesis', which as such requires strong empirical corroboration.
+But the latter has remained elusive.
 Despite advances in understanding the workings of the brain, the question of how the unexceptional physical-chemical processes occurring within this organ can give rise to conscious mentation remains clothed in mystery (see e.g., Blakemore, 2006).

 This does not prevent materialistic thinkers from claiming that this mystery will eventually be solved: a 'promissory materialism', as Karl Popper defined it.
 A negative stance is taken instead by several eminent philosophers and scientists - dubbed by Owen Flanaghan the 'New Mysterians' - who argue that this enigma - along with a few others - will never be untangled because it exceeds our cognitive abilities (see 'Is Human Understanding Fundamentally Limited?').